 - •Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - •Never service damaged battery packs.
+This will ensure that the safety of the power tool is maintained. - Never service damaged battery packs.
 Service of battery packs should only be performed by the manufacturer or authorised service providers.

-SPECIFIC SAFETY RULES FOR CHAIN SAW
+SPECIFIC SAFETY RULES FOR HATCHETTM PRUNING SAWS

-General chain saw safety warnings:
+General pruning saw safety warnings:

-- •Keep all parts of the body away from the saw chain when the chain saw is operating.
-Before you start the chain saw, make sure the saw chain is not contacting anything.
-A moment of inattention while operating chain saws may cause entanglement of your clothing or body with the saw chain. - Always hold the chain saw with your right hand on the rear handle and your left hand on the front handle.
-Holding the chain saw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the chain saw by insulated gripping surfaces only, because the saw chain may contact hidden wiring.
-Saw chains contacting a "live" wire may make exposed metal parts of the chain saw "live" and could give the operator an electric shock. - •Wear safety glasses and hearing protection.
+•Keep all parts of the body away from the saw chain when the pruning saw is operating.
+Before you start the pruning saw, make sure the saw chain is not contacting anything.
+A moment of inattention while operating pruning saws may cause entanglement of your clothing or body with the saw chain.

+Always hold the pruning saw with your right hand on the trigger handle and your left hand on the body grip.
+Holding the pruning saw with a reversed hand configuration increases the risk of personal injury.

+•Hold the pruning saw by insulated gripping surfaces only, because the saw chain may contact hidden wiring.
+Saw chains contacting a "live" wire may make exposed metal parts of the pruning saw "live" and could give the operator an electric shock.

+•Wear eye protection.
 Further protective equipment for hearing, head, hands, legs and feet is recommended.
-Adequate protective equipment will reduce personal injury from flying debris or accidental contact with the saw chain. - •Do not operate a chain saw in a tree, on a ladder, from a rooftop, or any unstable support.
-Operation of a chain saw in this manner could result in serious personal injury. - Always keep proper footing and operate the chain saw only when standing on fixed, secure and level surface.
-Slippery or unstable surfaces may cause a loss of balance or control of the chain saw. - •When cutting a limb that is under tension be alert for spring back.
-When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the chain saw out of control. - •Use extreme caution when cutting brush and saplings.
-The slender material may catch the saw chain and be whipped toward you or pull you off balance. - •Carry the chain saw by the front handle with the chain saw switched off and away from your body.
-When transporting or storing the chain saw always fit the guide bar cover.
-Proper handling of the chain saw will reduce the likelihood of accidental contact with the moving saw chain.
+Adequate protective equipment will reduce personal injury from flying debris or accidental contact with the saw chain.
+Always keep proper footing and operate the pruning saw only when standing on fixed, secure and level surface.
+Slippery or unstable surfaces may cause a loss of balance or control of the pruning saw.

+•Do not operate a pruning saw in a tree, on a ladder, rooftop, or scaffold unless properly trained.
+To avoid death or serious injury, operator must be trained in safe climbing techniques and in the use of all appropriate safety equipment.

+•When cutting a limb that is under tension be alert for spring back.
+When the tension in the wood fibres is released the spring loaded limb may strike the operator and/or throw the pruning saw out of control.

+Use extreme caution when cutting brush and saplings.
+The slender material may catch the saw chain and be whipped toward you or pull you off balance.

+•Carry the pruning saw away from your body and with your finger off of the trigger.
+When transporting or storing the pruning saw always fit the guide bar cover.
+Proper handling of the pruning saw will reduce the likelihood of accidental contact with the moving saw chain.

-- •Follow instructions for lubricating, chain tensioning and changing the bar and chain.
-Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - •Cut wood only.
-Do not use chain saw for purposes not intended.
-For example: do not use chain saw for cutting metal, plastic, masonry or non-wood building materials.
-Use of the chain saw for operations different than intended could result in a hazardous situation. - •Do not attempt to fell a tree until you have an understanding of the risks and how to avoid them.
+Follow instructions for lubricating, chain tensioning and changing the bar and chain.
+Improperly tensioned or lubricated chain may either break or increase the chance for kickback.

+•Cut wood only.
+Do not use pruning saw for purposes not intended.
+For example: do not use pruning saw for cutting metal, plastic, masonry or non-wood building materials.
+Use of the pruning saw for operations different than intended could result in a hazardous situation.

+Do not attempt to fell a tree until you have an understanding of the risks and how to avoid them.
 Serious injury could occur to the operator or bystanders while felling a tree.